gregscullard/Hedera-Smart-Contracts/README.md

 Shows a contract `MomContract` creating another contract `DaughterContract` when `MomContract` is constructed.

 The example also queries `MomContract` and `DaughterContract` to show the construction was successful

+### contract-mint-to

+Demonstrates how to create a contract and a token, allocating the contract to be the token's treasury and supply key.
+This enables the contract to mint and burn the token.